Kamuzu Academy: History

-The school was officially founded on 21^{st} November 1981, although students had already been attending classes for a month at that point.
+The school was officially founded on 21 November 1981, although students had already been attending classes for a month at that point.

 In 1987, it was the subject of a BBC documentary entitled "The Eton of Africa" made by John Rae.

+The original intake selected two boys and one girl from each district in Malawi on the basis of academic merit, with no fees charged.
+The school changed to a fee-paying basis after President Kamuzu Banda was ousted from power in the election of 1994.

-An idiosyncratic feature of the school is that Latin was made a compulsory subject for all students from the beginning and is still taught today as a core subject up to IGCSE.
+An idiosyncratic feature of the school is that Latin and Greek were made compulsory subjects for all students from the beginning and are still taught today as core subjects.
 Kamuzu Banda is recorded as saying: "This place is for classical education, Greek, Latin, particularly Latin.
 I want that to be clearly understood by everybody.
 If you don't like Latin, don't come here."

 The 40th-anniversary Founder's Day service in November 2021 was attended by President Lazarus Chakwera.